Jhbai/ARMV7/README.md

 	@ If main ever returns, loop forever here.
 	stop:
 	    b   stop
+Notice that there is always a blank line in the very end of the file, since in linux/unix, a text file always strictly defined as a file that composed with several lines, there is a ending character \n in each lines.
 A start-up code(Assembly), this is the first program MCU after powered, its tasks including
 1. IVT Set up
 2. Stack Pointer
 3. Call the C main program

 ### app.c
     volatile unsigned int *const UART_DR = (unsigned int *)0x101f1000; // the address to match the 'versatilepb' board's UART0 void print_str(const char *s){